openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/live-site-culture-and-reliability.md

 ---
 title: Live site culture and site reliability
 description: Live-Site Culture (or a Production-First Mindset) is essential to running a service.
 Tom Moore discusses both how we handle service reliability and how we practice.
-Along the way, Tom Moore discusses how we use telemetry to monitor VSTS and gain continual insight into both the health and usage of the service. ms.prod: devops ms.technology: devops-learn ms.topic: conceptual
+Along the way, Tom Moore discusses how we use telemetry to monitor Azure DevOps and gain continual insight into both the health and usage of the service. ms.prod: devops ms.technology: devops-learn ms.topic: conceptual